 5 – It’s a great place to take care of yourself while enjoying tasty food

-We all have been on holidays and enjoyed the food part a bit too much.
+We all have been on holiday and enjoyed the food part a bit too much.
 However, when I go to Bali, I easily lose 2 to 3 kg every time!
 Is the food that terrible?
 No, it is the opposite.
 So what’s the magic?

 For a home-made taste of Balinese food, the best is to go to “warung” (local restaurant).
-In my favourite address in Ubud (Ne Warung in Goutama Street), they make the best “Nasi Goreng” (Fried rice) and “Nasi Campur” (pronounce “Nasi Champoor”).
+In my favourite address in Ubud (Ne Warung in Goutama Street), they make the best “Nasi Goreng” (Fried rice) and “Nasi Campur” (pronounced “Nasi Champoor”).
 I love the Nasi Campur because it is like a “tapas” dish.
-Around a bowl of rice, you have several small portions of different specialities such like vegetables, egg, tempeh, and satay skewers.
+Around a bowl of rice, you have several small portions of different specialities such as vegetables, eggs, tempeh, and satay skewers.
 The composition is always a bit different in each warung, making it even more interesting to try all around the island.
-For an interesting sampling of Indonesian street food, you can also go to Gianyar night market.
+For an interesting sampling of Indonesian street food, you can also go to the Gianyar night market.
 In a non-touristy atmosphere, just smile and show what you would like to try and enjoy!

 If you add all the opportunities to practice yoga, walking in the mountains or snorkelling/diving, after only 2 weeks, you already feel your energy is back at its best.
 The cherry on top is the access to the very reasonably priced Balinese massage (only 70,000 Rp to 150,000 Rp).
-Way softer than in Thailand, using the sweet fragrance Frangipani oil most of the time, it is the perfect balance between an energetic and relaxing massage.
+Way softer than in Thailand, using the sweet fragrance of Frangipani oil most of the time, it is the perfect balance between an energetic and relaxing massage.
 I am so addicted that I can go every 2 days.